Helen Fraser (feminist): Political career, from 1914 onward

 Her last political invitation was to fight the 1924 Glasgow Kelvingrove by-election but the Conservative candidate Walter Elliot was a friend, and she knew that she could poll enough votes to cause him to lose the seat, so she refused and gave up the idea of a career in politics.
 In 1925, she left the Liberal Party, and joined the Unionist Party.
 She cited her reasons in a letter published in the Glasgow Herald, those being the perceived lack of challenge to what she saw as the "tyranny of combinations and unions", which she felt should have been the intention of the party, dedicated as it was to the protection of individual rights against tyrannies.

-Fraser then moved to London, earning money from freelance articles on women's issues.
+Fraser then moved to London, where she was elected to London Borough Council as the representative for Earl's Court and was also earning money from freelance articles on women's issues.
+She became the managing director of British Booklet Matches (1928), which was based in Upton Park.
+An Edinburgh Evening News photograph shows Fraser with "approximately 10,000,000 matches."

+In 1931 Fraser attended the International Congress of Business and Professional Women, which was held in Vienna.
+She contributed to the discussions on unemployment, stating that the problem was not so much over-production as under-consumption..
+Fraser was the International Chairman of the Federation which had organised the Congress.

 She was elected to Kensington Borough Council, sitting as a member for seven years.

+Suffragette Reunion

+In February 1933 Fraser attended a suffragette reunion at the domicile of Mrs Dugdale Duval.
+Fraser's sister Anne was present, as were suffrage pioneers Mrs How Martyn and Mrs Graham Moffat, and Rachel Barrett and Mary Phillips; both of whom had been WSPU organisers.